KarchinLab/2020plus/doc/developer_doc.rst

 Overview
 --------

-There are already over 4000 lines of code, as of writting.
+There are already over 6000 lines of code, as of writting.
 However, I have distilled most of the usage to just a handful of sub-commands of the run.py script in the project root directory.
-There are four run.py sub-commands:
+There are five run.py sub-commands:

 1. savedb
-2. features
+2. data_analysis
-3. data_analysis
+3. features
 4. classify
+5. simulation

 Python code for each sub-command is located in a self-titled directory.
 Lets take the *data_analysis* sub-command as an example: